 Social enterprises (SEs) measure success in two ways.
 The first is by generating economic gains.
 The second is by driving a positive impact in the community.
-How a social business understands, tracks, and reports their impact can make or break their growth.
+How social businesses understand, track, and report their impact can make or break their growth.
 The right tools and frameworks for impact management and measurement (IMM) are critical to social enterprise growth.
-It’s a challenge to manage their impact and integrate this information with operational and financial data.
+Managing their impact and integrating this information with operational and financial data is challenging.
 Here are 5 social enterprise challenges that hinder social enterprise growth.

 - Social enterprise maintaining decentralized data

-- Social enterprise not telling the whole story
+- Social enterprise is not telling the whole story

 - Social enterprise overspending on technology solutions

-Management of Impact along with unified data from operational/financial systems is critical to drive and demonstrate social enterprise growth.
+Management of Impact and unified data from operational/financial systems are critical to driving and demonstrating social enterprise growth.

 Social Enterprise Challenges

 Every business makes an impact.
-From creating jobs to innovative products and services, businesses are enmeshed in our daily lives.
+Businesses are enmeshed in our daily lives, from creating jobs to innovative products and services.
 Global crises like the COVID-19 pandemic and the climate crisis have shown that businesses directly affect people and the environment.